sushi-ki/netflix-recommendation-system/README.md

 ## 🧠 Techniques Used

--Data cleaning and normalization with Pandas
+Data cleaning and normalization with Pandas
--Genre extraction and text pre-processing
+Genre extraction and text pre-processing
--NLP with CountVectorizer
+NLP with CountVectorizer
--Similarity via cosine_similarity
+Similarity via cosine_similarity
--Visualizations: Pie charts, bar plots, heatmaps -Flask routing and dynamic movie recommendations
+Visualizations: Pie charts, bar plots, heatmaps
+Flask routing and dynamic movie recommendations

 ## 🙋‍♀️ Author

 Kirti Khatri
 This Netflix-style content recommender project showcases real-world ML and web integration.
 Made with 💖 for learning and demonstrating recommendation systems.